 For a newbie trader with limited capital, it can be very attractive to work with a broker who does not have account minimums.
 Most online stock brokers don't stipulate account minimums, but some do.
 You should make sure you are comfortable with the minimums if you work with such a broker.

-The best trading platforms have basic and advanced features that will suit beginner and elite traders alike.
+The best trading platforms combine ease of use for beginners with advanced tools for experienced traders, making them suitable across different skill levels.
 It should be clear that the broker has spent a great deal of time and effort creating a platform with useful functionality.
 This could be smart tools like internal analysis, complemented by Expert Adviser (EA) assistance.
 The more the platform is loaded with extended features and helpful tools, the better.

 The broker should have taken time to create a strong research product that, among other things, gives you the latest trading news from key markets.
 It could provide articles that discuss important matters, like inflation.
 Many brokers take time to invest in market summary information and a detailed economic calendar.